Find Affordable College Courses

 Top 10 Best Film, Video & Photographic Arts Bachelor's Degree Schools

-Our 2023 rankings named Fashion Institute of Technology the best value school in New York for film, video and photographic arts students working on their bachelor’s degree.
-FIT SUNY is a moderately-sized public school located in the city of New York.
+Our analysis found Fashion Institute of Technology to be the best value school for film, video and photographic arts students who want to pursue a bachelor’s degree in New York.
+FIT SUNY is a moderately-sized public school located in the large city of New York.

-Full Film, Video & Photographic Arts at Fashion Institute of Technology Report
+Read full report on Film, Video & Photographic Arts at Fashion Institute of Technology

 #2